 Is there a time frame for making a claim?

-You have up to three years from the date in which you became aware that your asthma might be work-related.
+You have up to three years from the date in which you became aware that your asthma might be work-related to submit a claim.

-If you are making a claim on behalf of a loved one that has sadly passed away, you have up to three years from the date of death, or from the date in which you received the post-motem results.
+If you are making an industrial asthma claim on behalf of a loved one that has sadly passed away, you have up to three years from the date of death, or from the date in which you received the post-motem results.

 What can I claim compensation for?

-The compensation obtained for the industrial disease that you have contracted can be used to cover costs such as:
+Occupational asthma compensation can be used to cover costs such as:

 • Current and future loss of earnings.